joemoose/psiops/docs/stress.md

 ### Transcendent Table

 Whenever your character becomes transcendent, roll 1D6 and consult the following table for the effect.
-The effect lasts for the mission or until you rest at a rendezvous point.
+The effect lasts for the duration of the mission or until you heal or rest at a rendezvous point.
 Multiple transcendent effects are cumulative.

 | D6 | Effect |
 | :-: | :- |